Are you a property owner or an investor focusing on furnished rentals for corporate clients?

 You can find out more about the company here.

-There is not much to say about Craigslist since it is a very well-known classified ads platform throughout the world.
+There is not much to say about Craigslist since it is a well-known classified ads platform worldwide.

 You could promote your furnished rental property for free in the housing section.

 Another rental platform that is now very popular is Airbnb.